Who Increases Emergency Department Use? New Insights from the Oregon Health Insurance Experiment: Results

 \subsection{Distribution of individualized treatment effects of Medicaid on ED use}

-We first present the heterogeneous impacts of Medicaid coverage using causal forests as described in Section~\ref{methods}.
+We first present the heterogeneous impacts of Medicaid using generalized random forests as described in Section~\ref{methods}.
 We mainly focus on the extensive margin results of receiving Medicaid on binary indicators of ED use in the paper.
-However, we briefly refer to additional intensive margin results of Medicaid on continuous ED visit measures in Appendix \ref{appendixA}.
-We provide similar intent-to-treat heterogeneous effects of winning the lottery on ED utilization in Appendix~\ref{appendixB}.
+We briefly refer to additional intensive margin results of Medicaid on continuous ED visit measures in Appendix \ref{appendixA}.
+Also, we provide the intent-to-treat heterogeneous effects of winning the lottery on ED utilization in Appendix~\ref{appendixB}.

-We find substantial and meaningful heterogeneous effects of Medicaid across all ED visit outcomes.
 Figure \ref{fig:any-visit-combined-unif} displays the individualized treatment effects of Medicaid on the probability of any visit, with the darker blue shade indicating statistical significance at the 10\% level.
 The subplots in Figure \ref{fig:any-visit-combined-unif} display results for any overall visits (panel a), any outpatient visits (panel b), and any inpatient visits (panel c).
 These results come from $\tau(X)$ estimates at the smallest covariate partition, with each point $X$ denoting each individual's covariate values.
-Table \ref{tab:qte.base} reports selected quantiles of the empirical distribution of the ITE estimates for all outcomes.
+Table \ref{tab:qte.base} complements the graphical results by reporting selected quantiles of the empirical distribution of the ITE estimates for all outcomes.
+Table \ref{tab:qte.base} also reports the average effect in the first column (discussed momentarily in Section \ref{ate}) and the share of the heterogeneous effects that are non-positive in the last column.

+We find substantial and meaningful heterogeneous effects of Medicaid across all ED visit outcomes.
+Specifically, for any ED visits, the heterogeneous effects of Medicaid span a wide range of negative and positive values.
+Although the average effect of Medicaid turns to be positive, about one-third of the ITE estimates are negative, with the 25\textsuperscript{th} percentile being a reduction of 3.1 percentage points.
+Moreover, there is considerable variation in the magnitude of the of ITE estimates when we focus on the positive heterogeneous effects.
+For instance, Table \ref{tab:qte.base} shows that the median heterogeneous effect is a 7 percentage points increase, which is larger than the mean effect of 4.5 percentage points.